 Recalling the definition of analytic torsion $T(h)$ from \eqref{eq: def of torsion} and using that $\frac{1}{\Gamma(s)} = s + O(s^2)$ as $s \to 0$ and Lemma \ref{lemma: zeta as integral of omega}, we have the heuristic

-where the superscript $\text{AC}$ indicates that we must analytically continue the function in parentheses, which is defined for $\Real s$ large, to the origin.
+where the superscript $\text{AC}$ indicates that we must analytically continue the function in parentheses, which is only defined for $\Real s$ large.
 (This heuristic is only literally true if the aforementioned analytic continuation is holomorphic at the origin.)
-This is the sense in which we mean the following: \begin{displayquote} The analytic torsion $\log T(h)$ may be interpreted as the regularized integral of $\frac{1}{2} \omega_T$ over the curve $C_h$ in the space of metrics $\M$. \end{displayquote} In \S \ref{subsection: proof of closedness} and \S \ref{subsection: proof of metric anomaly}, respectively, we will prove that $\omega_T$ is closed on $\M$ and use Stokes' theorem to prove the metric variation formula.
+This is the sense in which we mean the following: \begin{displayquote} The analytic torsion $\log T(h)$ may be interpreted as a regularized integral of $\frac{1}{2} \omega_T$ over the curve $C_h$ in the space of metrics $\M$. \end{displayquote}